-AWP is encouraged by the results of the bovine TB reduction strategy in Wales over the past 5 years, where badger vaccination has been combined with tighter cattle testing, movement and biosecurity controls.
-This policy has delivered a 48% drop in new outbreaks of TB in cattle herds in Wales.
+AWP is very encouraged by the results of the bovine TB reduction strategy in Wales over the past 7 years, where badger vaccination has been combined with tighter cattle testing, movement and biosecurity controls.
+Welsh herds are now 94% bTb free.

-AWP supports calls for a simultaneous vaccination programme, for both cattle and badgers, recognising that the development of an effective and appropriate vaccine for cattle must be given greater priority at both national and EU level.
+AWP supports calls for a simultaneous vaccination programme, for both cattle and badgers, recognising that the development of an effective and appropriate vaccine for cattle must be given greater priority.